What No One Tells You About Working From Home

 Working in a crowded office is so distracting!
 People are always talking around you or to you.
 Wouldn’t it be nice to go home and get some work done?
 Theoretically, yes.
 In practice, you’re simply swapping out distractions.

-Without strict guidelines, when you’re at home, all the things you normally do in your personal time seeps into your work time.
+Without strict guidelines, when you’re at home, all the things you normally do in your personal time seep into your work time.

 Now add to this the fact that you suddenly feel the freedom that you’ve never had before, and you’ve got a recipe for trouble.